scalemailted/Tiny-Rogue/README.md

 - Player can move in cardinal and ordinal directions.
 - Players cannot move into squares with a wall on it
 - Players cannot move between diagonal walls
+- Players can take null actions by just pressing *"enter"*

 #### Keyboard Controls:
 &nbsp;&nbsp;&nbsp;&nbsp;**w:** move up <br />